 - Binary logistic: When the dependent variable has two categories and the characteristics are at two levels such as yes or no, pass or fail, high or low etc. then the regression is called binary logistic regression.

-- Poisson logistic: When the dependent variable has three or more categories but the characteristics are the number of time of an event occurs such as 0, 1, 2, 3, …, etc. then the regression is called Poisson logistic regression.
+- Poisson logistic: When the dependent variable has three or more categories but the characteristics are the number of times of an event occurs such as 0, 1, 2, 3, …, etc. then it is called Poisson logistic regression.

 Advantages